New-Math-Data/gitpt/README.md

 ## Usage Instructions

-The `gitpt commit` command helps you generate meaningful commit messages for your git changes.
+The `gitpt commit` command helps you generate meaningful commit messages for your Git changes.
 Here's how to use it:

 1. **Basic Usage**
    ```bash